 Once we had gathered ourselves, stopped squealing with delight and had taken a million pictures of this fantastic room.

-We were welcomed again and handed a sparking glass of Dom Pérignon champagne.
+We were welcomed again and handed a sparkling glass of Dom Pérignon champagne.
 Then, we given the menus to browse the afternoon teas on offer.